Reflexology for Events

 Corporate

 You might be at a corporate health event, a lunch and learn or some other kind of company happening.
 Dress professionally.
 Check in with your contact person when you arrive and let them know you are there.
-Ask if there is anything else you need to know.
+Ask where you will be situated and if there is anything else you need to know.

 Sometimes companies have specific people showing up at specific times.
-If the event is very busy make sure the flow is happening and you’re not waiting around for a specific person or you’ll get way behind Contact admin responsible or front desk if someone isn’t showing.
+If the event is very busy make sure the people are arriving and you’re not waiting around for a specific person or you’ll get way behind.
+Contact admin responsible or front desk if someone isn’t showing up.
 Adhere to any policies or rules the company tells you.

 Party

 Check ahead of time to see where you’ll be setting up.
-See if you can have a room away from the main area.
+See if you can have a room away from the main area, or away from noisy areas.
 Have a divider if necessary.

 Offer some free time for the host or hostess.
 They might book you again.